gbv/coli-conc-server/README.md

 - `proxy`
   - Required if the service should be exposed to the outside world through the reverse proxy.
   - Takes the same enviroment variables as explained [above](#Define-a-Docker-Compose-Service).
+  - `VIRTUAL_DEST` will be set to `/` by default because it is necessary for most applications.[^virtual_dest] To override this, provide an empty string.
   - Additionally requires `REMOTE_PORT` as the port under which the service is run (might be automatically discovered from a service's configuration in the future).
 - `files`
   - Key-value pairs of files inside the repository folder (keys) that will be symlinked to files in the `configs/` folder (values).